thruster-rs/Thruster/README.md

 ### Middleware Based

-The core parts that make the new async await code work is designating middleware functions with the `#[middleware_fn]` attribute (which marks the middleware so that it's compatible with the stable futures version that thruster is built on,) and then the `async_middleware!` macro in the actual routes.
+The core parts that make the new async await code work is designating middleware functions with the `#[middleware_fn]` attribute (which marks the middleware so that it's compatible with the stable futures version that Thruster is built on,) and then the `async_middleware!` macro in the actual routes.

 A simple example for using async await is: